Transport-for-the-North/caf.van/docs/source/inputs.rst

 - Tanner: :math:`\alpha` (alpha), :math:`\beta` (beta)

-If a single pair of parameters is provided these will be used for all TLDs, alternatively separate parameters can be provided for each of the area IDs in :ref:`Category-Zone correspondence (cat_zone_correspondance_path)`.
+If a single pair of parameters is provided these will be used for all TLDs, alternatively separate parameters can be provided for each of the area IDs in :ref:`Category-Zone correspondence (cat_zone_correspondence_path)`.

 Calibrate
 ~~~~~~~~~